Best Nikon Z lenses

 |

-In October 2021, Nikon announced the release of a 24-120mm f/4.
-If Nikon did not offer a 24-70 with this aperture, there was a 24-120mm in DSLR.
+In October 2021, Nikon announced the 24-120mm f/4.
+If Nikon did not offer a 24-70 with this aperture, there was a 24-120mm in DDSLR.
 Nikon chose to stay in this range rather than follow the 24-105 from Sony and Canon.
-DSLR version was appreciated but was seriously starting to show signs of weakness.
+The DDSLR version was appreciated, but it was clearly starting to show its age.

-Being in the S range, the design reaches a very high quality and the image quality is of high level, even if we can notice some weaknesses at the largest aperture, especially at the longest focal lengths.
+As an S-line lens, it offers very high build quality and strong image performance, even if we can notice some weaknesses at the largest aperture, especially at the longest focal lengths.
 Distortion and vignetting are once again relatively important but always well corrected.
 The AF is quite responsive and quiet.

 Nikon Z 50mm f/1.2 S